angarsky/diveintopython/learn/file_handling.md

     print("File not found!")
 ```

-In summary, opening files in Python is a straightforward process.
-You can use the `open()` function to read files, loop through files line-by-line, and handle errors that may occur.

 ## Different Modes for File Handling in Python

 In Python, there are several modes for file handling including: